genicam/harvesters/README.rst

     :alt: Pause
     :scale: 40 %

 This button is used to temporarily stop drawing images on the canvas pane while it's keep acquiring images in the background.
 The shortcut key is ``Ctrl+k``.
-If you want to restart drawing images, just click the button again.
+If you want to resume drawing images, just click the button again.
+You can do the same thing with the start image acquisition button (``Ctrl+j``).

 ==========================
 Stopping image acquisition